wladpaiva/aibitat/README.md

 By default, it uses **OpenAI** and **GPT-3.5-TURBO** as the provider but you can change it by passing `provider` and `model` to the `ChatFlow` constructor or by setting them on the node config.

+### Features

+- **Multi-agent conversations:** ChatFlow agents can communicate with each other to solve tasks.
+This allows for more complex and sophisticated applications than would be possible with a single LLM.
+- **Customization:** ChatFlow agents can be customized to meet the specific needs of an application.
+This includes the ability to choose the LLMs to use, the types of human input to allow, and the tools to employ.
+- **Human participation:** ChatFlow seamlessly allows human participation.
+This means that humans can provide input and feedback to the agents as needed.

 ## Roadmap